djvaron/Goldbach/README.md

 Explain...

 Our decision to forego multi-node assembly and storage of the Eratosthenes sieve array in this work (see Sect.
-3.3) imposes a key limitation on the performance boosts that distributed memory parallelism can provide.
+3.3) imposes a key limitation on the performance gains that distributed memory parallelism can provide.
 Parallelizing the sieve subroutine is desirable because, as shown in Sect.
-3.3, it accounts for most of the execution time when the problem size is large.
-At this stage in our project, the best we can do is to apply shared memory parallelism to assembly of the sieve array, and distributed memory parallelism to the verification loop.
+3.3, it accounts for most of the execution time for large problem sizes.
+At this stage in our project, the best we can do is to apply shared memory parallelism to the Eratosthenes sieve, and distributed memory parallelism to the verification loop.

 ## 6. OpenACC
 <img src="https://github.com/ardwwa/Goldbach/blob/master/acc_speedup.png" width="600" alt="OPENACC">